 Three weeks after surgery, most of the bruising and swelling that had occurred should be gone.
 Remnant bruising may be disguised with makeup.
 As healing continues, it is important to avoid prolonged sun exposure and heat.

-What Results Can I expect from a Brow Lift Procedure?
+What Results Can I expect?

 Patients can expect to see an immediate difference in their appearance after their brow lift.
 However, swelling and bruising will obscure some of the improvement that has been achieved.
 The final results from surgery are typically evident by about six months post-op (swelling and bruising are gone much sooner).
 After six months, the hairline or scalp incisions are almost completely healed and nothing but a youthful appearance remains.